-- 1. Be sure LP gas supply is on. - 2.
-Press and turn desired top burner on (countertop-clockwise). - 3.
+- 2. Press and turn desired top burner on (countertop-clockwise). - 3.
 Wait about 5 to 7 seconds, then push red igniter button.

 LIGHTING OVEN PILOT

 NOTE: If the range and oven have not been used for a long time, the oven pilot may be slow in lighting because of air in the gas line.